 Rape with Men

 False rape cases are something that is being taken up by a handful of activists but what about rapes with men.
 It includes both coercing the male into un-consensual intercourse by a female and sodomy by males.
 Delhi based centre for civil society found in their survey that approximately 18% of Indian men were forced into sex.
-Out of which 16 per cent perpetrators were women and 2% claimed male perpetrator (Stokes, 2014).
+Out of which 16 per cent perpetrators were women and 2% claimed male perpetrators (Stokes, 2014).
 While marital rape law for women (a woman-centric law) is being discussed, will it not further vilify the men?

 Male Misery: Where does a male rape victim go for help?
 Neither law nor society takes cognizance albeit might further alleviate his pain by ridiculing him.
 Do men have consent?